Spiralized Curly Fries

 Spiral Sweet Potatoes with Pecan Butter

-Because the sweet potatoes are cut into thin (but not too thin) spirals, they will cook faster than whole or sliced sweet potatoes, so keep an eye on them.
-Spiral sweet potatoes with pecan butter don’t take as long to cook as you might thing, And the crunchy sweet topping is absolutely fantastic.
+The sweet potatoes are cut into thin (but not too thin) spirals.
+They will cook faster than whole or sliced sweet potatoes, so keep an eye on them.
+Spiral sweet potatoes with pecan butter don’t take as long to cook as you might think.
+The crunchy sweet topping is absolutely fantastic.
 If your guests like their sides a bit on the sweet side don’t hesitate to double the topping.

 If you don’t have a spiralizer you can cut the sweet potatoes into thin slices instead.